Generic selectors

 fcosta@uda.ad

 PhD in the field of Applied linguistics and educational technology.
 Master in Applied Linguistics, degree in International Relations, postgraduate in SMEs management.
-Professor at the Universitat d’Andorra. @FerranCostaAND
+Professor at the Universitat d’Andorra and Ambassador of the Andorran Government. @FerranCostaAND

 miquel-blackwhite